fachacoso/chess/README.md

-#Chess [ONGOING]
+# Chess [ONGOING]
-Chess program using python for backend and javascript for fronend.
+Chess program written in Python for backend and Javascript for frontend.
 Front-end design inspired by lichess.org.

 # Features
-##Base Game
+## Base Game
 Game supports all functionalities of chess including basic movement, checks, endgames, and even special rules including:
 - [Castling](https://simple.wikipedia.org/wiki/Castling#:~:text=Castling%20is%20a%20special%20move,where%20the%20king%20has%20moved.
 "Castling")